-Due to the virtual nature of the competition and the restriction of spectators, each team and every team member must consent to recordings of each round.
+Due to the virtual nature of the competition and the restriction of spectators, each team must consent to recordings of each round.
 These recordings will be disseminated to the teams at the conclusion of the competition.

 Rule 30.
 Dispute Resolution Procedure